 There has been a big trend in using Dr. Pepper soda for various BBQ sauces.
 So why not jump on the bandwagon.
 I made these beautiful baby back ribs in Dr. Pepper BBQ sauce and they are one of the best ribs I’ve ever made!
 There is definitely something about the many flavors of this popular soda drink that deliver amazing flavors in the sauce.
 From tangy to sweet, these tender ribs were a hit.

-Start with prepping the Baby Back Ribs.
+Step 1: Prep the Baby Back Ribs.

 To start, I did something I usually never do and that is marinate the ribs.
 I placed the baby back rib slabs into a large container and poured in 3 Dr Pepper cans.
 I soaked the ribs for about 30 minutes.
 The carbonation should work as a tenderizer, but more importantly the soda flavors penetrate the meat.
 I recommend marinating in the liquid for at least 1 hour.
 Pat the ribs dry and trim any loose fatty ends.
 Apply yellow mustard to the dry ribs for the binder and season all sides with Dad’s All Purpose seasoning.

-How to grill the perfect ribs.
+Step 2: How to grill the perfect ribs.

 Preheat the grill to 250 degrees and set for indirect heat.
 First, set the seasoned ribs directly on the grates and let them smoke for 3 hours.